 Add Stamp duty in your new home checklist

 However it varies from one state to another, but you will probably have to pay stamp duty land tax on your buy.
 Obviously, it will add a few thousand dollars to your new property costs, so also consider it in.
-Here one very important thing you should keep in your mind that if you’re buying a second home, you will have to pay an extra three percent of stamp duty.
+Here one very important thing you should keep in mind that if you’re buying a second home, you will have to pay an extra three percent of stamp duty.
 If you don’t know how much you need to pay, use our fast experts’ stamp duty calculator.

 - Acquiring top-notch services from Top real estate brokers:-Few people think they don’t need any expert help in selling a home.
 But if you want to gain incredible selling profits and want to have a timely deal, hire a real estate agent.
 You need to pay between 0.75 percent and 3 percent of the sale price, including taxes.

 - Conveyancing: it is the main process occurs when both the buying and the selling process completed or established.
 So here the solicitor comes in the picture.
 You need to meet them, supply important and required documents.
 He is responsible for both the purchase and sale deals.
-He must sure you that process is fully legal and that there are no hurdles.
+He must sure that the process is fully legal and that there are no hurdles.
 During the process, your solicitor will help to manage the chain to ensure everything happens as quickly as possible.
 They will discuss moving dates, swap the property contracts and transfer all the relevant money on the big day.

 - Insurance: it is also a must-have factor before moving into the new property.
 Your top real estate broker can help you set this up.
 When you’re selling the property, you’ll have to maintain your current property building insurance in place until after you’ve moved, just in case you become liable for any damage during the move.
 After completion, you can contact your insurance provider and cancel the policy – they may give you a refund.
 Ask your local solicitor how long you need to keep your insurance in place.